Law and order without government

 Natural Law theorists may not have the burden of proof; but it’s still a fair question to ask what kind of facts normative facts could be, what basis in reality they could have.
 This is a question to which different Natural Law theorists provide different answers.
 In my philosophical work I’m attempting to develop an answer of my own; my position is not fully worked out yet, but what follows is a thumbnail sketch of the kind of approach I find most plausible:

 - Skeptics about the possibility of objective morality often say that we call things good or valuable simply because we desire them.
 But this treats desires as if they were simply blind impulses without any cognitive content.
 It seems more psychologically realistic to say that desiring something involves regarding that thing as good, valuable, choiceworthy.
-In other words, desire is a response to apparent value; the activity of desiring implicitly commits us to accepting the existence of objective values, i.e., values independent of our desires.
+In other words, desire is a response to apparent value; the activity of desiring implicitly commits us to accepting the existence of objective values, that is, values independent of our desires.

 - “Good” and “value” are inherently relational concepts; to be good or valuable is to be good for or valuable to someone.
 After all, normative concepts are action-guiding concepts, and thus are meaningless except in the context of an agent whose actions are to be guided.